maniartech/conductor/README.md

 ```

 ## Complex Go Routine Orchestration
-The following example shows how a complex go routines pipelines can be orachastrated using simple structure!
+The following example shows how a complex go routines' pipeline can be orachastrated using simple structure!
 ```go
 import "github.com/maniartech/async"